Last Updated on January 23, 2023 by The Filtery

 What are the Different Types of Mold?

-Before freaking out, it’s important to note that mold can be more or less problematic (both to plants and people) depending on the type.
+First, it’s important to note that mold can be more or less problematic (both to plants and people) depending on the type.
 There are actually over 100,000 different types of mold, and many of them are crucial to the overall functioning of our ecosystems.
 Some of them are dangerous and others are completely harmless.

 For example, you’ve probably heard of black mold, or Stachybotrys chartarum, before.
 This kind of mold can be extremely toxic to people.
 It’s typically found in water-damaged buildings and it is not one of the typical variations of mold on plant soil (thank goodness!).